openhab/openhab-docs/configuration/blockly/rules-blockly-items-things.md

 - Clicking 'MyThing' displays a list of **Things** to pick from
 - Technically this block returns the thingUid of the thing as a String
-- Learn more about things [here](https://www.openhab.org/docs/configuration/things.html)
+- Learn more about [things](https://www.openhab.org/docs/configuration/things.html) or [thing-concepts](https://www.openhab.org/docs/concepts/things.html)

 **Example**